 Kuhio Beach

-Park at Waikiki Banyan parking garage that’s only a few blocks away.
+Park at the Waikiki Banyan parking garage, which is only a few blocks away.

 Kapiolani Beach Park